flyingcircusio/doc/src/reference/security/data-protection.rst

 delegated to the operator of the data center.
 The Flying Circus facilitates service level agreements to make expectations about availability explicit.

+% FIXME: we do not use RAID anymore
+% FIXME: why is this still a rst document?
+If there are legitimate reasons, document them

 The selection of hardware is performed by the Flying Circus using professional equipment and vendors.
 The Flying Circus facilitates standard procedures for increased availability of single components (e.g., RAID storages, redundant